-(CNN) -- Here is some background information about the 2004 Tsunami.
-On December 26, 2004, an earthquake with an estimated magnitude of between 9.1 to 9.3 struck the coast of Sumatra, Indonesia.
+(CNN) -- Here is some background information about the 2004 Indian Ocean tsunami.
+On December 26, 2004, an earthquake with an estimated magnitude of 9.1 struck the coast of Sumatra, Indonesia.

 1.7 million people were displaced in 14 countries in Southeast Asia.